A/B Test

 Disruptive innovation is a term coined by Clayton M. Christensen to describe any type of innovation that creates a new industry, market, or business...

-Dual-track agile is a type of agile development in which the cross-functional product team breaks its daily development work into two tracks: discovery and...
+Dual-track agile is where the cross-functional product team breaks its daily development work into two tracks: discovery and delivery.

 The Dynamic Systems Development Method (DSDM) is an agile framework that addresses the entire project lifecycle and its impact on the business.
 Like the...